-Q: ARE COMMUNITY DEVELOPMENT DISTRICTS MERE "FINANCING MECHANISMS" FOR THE DEVELOPER?
+a.
+ARE COMMUNITY DEVELOPMENT DISTRICTS MERE "FINANCING MECHANISMS" FOR THE DEVELOPER?
 MAY THEY ASSIST THE DEVELOPER IN FINANCING?

-A: 1) No; and 2) Yes; but only to fund the infrastructure management duties of the district.
+Answer: 1) No; 2) Yes, but only to fund the infrastructure management duties of the district.

-To use community development districts as mere financing mechanisms for anyone, including either the developer or the County, is to abuse the concept and to equate it to a dependent district or to a municipal service taxing unit (MSTU) or municipal service benefit unit (MSBU) of a county.
+To use community development districts as mere financing mechanisms for anyone, including either the developer or the County, is to abuse the concept and to equate it to a dependent district or to a municipal service taxing unit (MSTU) and benefit unit (MSBU) of counties.

 Municipal service taxing and benefit units are financing mechanisms available only to counties.
 Some counties allow developers to use them as financing mechanisms for infrastructure.
-They are not special districts; and because they affect county financing, they require County management and accountability.
+They are not special districts, they require County management and accountability and they affect county financing.